 Workplace learning is where you have the opportunity to transfer the skills and knowledge you have learnt into a real workplace setting.
 This can be done as part of your regular job or as a student (unpaid).
 It is essential that you complete a minimum of 120 hours of work placement in an appropriate workplace setting where you will have the opportunity to fulfill the requirement of your course.

 HLTAID006 Provide advanced first aid

 HLTINF001 Comply with infection prevention and control policies and procedures

 HLTWHS001 Participate in workplace health and safety

-Participants are required to speak and write in English along with good literacy and numeracy skills.
-In order to meet the competency of this course, participants will be required to read and write detailed reports and communicate complex skills to other participants.
+Participants are required to speak and write in English and must have good literacy and numeracy skills.
+In order to meet the competency of this course participants will be required to read and write detailed reports and communicate complex skills to other participants.

 Have a good level of fitness to be able to conduct good manual handling techniques, e.g. safely pick up 20kg and conduct 10 minutes of CPR

-Have a valid or the equivalent of an Australian drivers license.
+Have a valid Australian drivers licence or equivalent